-4. Procedures for dealing with sick or injured students
+4 Procedures for dealing with sick or injured students

-Students who are taken ill or injured should be sent to the appropriate medical room or office.
-In the case of serious injury the casualty should be treated immediately, at the location, ensuring dignity is maintained at all times, while the relevant emergency service is called.

-If an emergency service is required then the member of staff with the ill or injured student should make the call, without hesitation.
-See Appendix 7 for further instruction.
+- 4.1 Staff should be aware that they are acting in loco parentis at all times during the educational day, and that their prime consideration is a duty of care to all students. - 4.2 Students who are taken ill or injured should be sent, accompanied, to the appropriate medical room or office.
+In the case of serious injury the casualty should be treated immediately, at the location, ensuring dignity is maintained at all times, while the relevant emergency service is called. - 4.3 If an emergency service is required then the member of staff with the ill or injured student should make the call, without hesitation.
+See Appendix 7 for further instruction. - 4.4 If a student needs to be taken to hospital, a member of staff will always accompany them if necessary and will stay with them until a parent/carer arrives.
+The Academy will try to ensure that the staff member will be one the student knows.
+A staff member should inform a member of the Academy's SLT and/or the Academy's critical incidents team.

-4.1 Illness or less serious injury.
+4.5 Illness or less serious injury.

-At the medical room or office the student, if injured or if the illness warrants it, will be seen by a qualified First Aider.
+At the medical room or office, a qualified First Aider will see the student if they are injured, or if the illness warrants it.
 If necessary, the parent/carer will be contacted to arrange for the student to either be collected or gain permission for the child to leave site, or they will be returned to normal activity within the Academy.
 At all times prime consideration must be for the sick or injured student.

-4.2 Serious Injury.
+4.6 Serious Injury.

-If the injury is serious and the student is unable to walk or unconscious, normal first aid procedures apply, ensuring that the emergency services are called immediately.
+If the injury is serious and the student is unable to walk or is unconscious, normal first aid procedures apply, ensuring that the emergency services are called.

-4.3 Head injury
+4.7 Head injury

-A member of the Pastoral team/First Aider will contact home if a student sustains a head injury or is seen by a First Aider in relation to a head injury.
+A member of the Pastoral team/First Aider will contact home if a student sustains a head injury, or is seen by a First Aider in relation to a head injury.
 If necessary, the school will contact the emergency services.